chronicleworks/chronicle-examples/domains/corporate-actions/guide.md

 1. A `SplitAnnounced` activity to record that the company announces a stock split.

-1. A `ShareholdingUpdated` activity to that the `TransferAgent` acting on behalf of the company updated the investor's `Shareholding`.
+1. A `ShareholdingUpdated` activity to record that the `TransferAgent`, acting on behalf of the company, updated the investor's `Shareholding`.

 ### Record Agents